Security Center of Excellence (SCE) Charter

 Stakeholders & Decision Making

-The Center aims to serve public sector information security operations including the Commonwealth of PA, local government including counties, municipalities and other public entities, and the public education community.
-It will work closely with the Commonwealth Chief Information Security Officer to identify needs and priorities.
+The Center serves public sector information security operations including the Commonwealth of PA, local government including counties, municipalities and other public entities, public education community and the private sector.
+It works closely with the Commonwealth Chief Information Security Officer and the sponsor advisory board to identify needs and priorities.

-The center will operate under the leadership of Harrisburg University and the Government Technology Institute.
-An advisory board consisting of public sector stakeholders from the Commonwealth, local government and other public entities, representatives from the private sector and other subject matter experts from academia will provide recommendations to the Center administrators.
-Members of the Security Center would be invited to provide a representative to the advisory board or its committees.
+The center operates under the leadership of Harrisburg University and the Government Technology Institute.
+An advisory board consisting of public sector stakeholders from the Commonwealth, local government and other public entities, representatives from the private sector and other subject matter experts from academia provides recommendations to the Center administrators.
+Members of the Security Center provide representatives to the advisory board.

 Funding and Sustainability

-Private sector companies with expertise in information security are invited to become members of the security center.
-An annual membership fee from each member company will be used to underwrite center operations, including management, outreach and program development.
-Additional funding will be generated through registration fees for enrollment in programs.
-Annual programs will be provided based on the availability of adequate funding.
-Future funding may come from additional members, program fees, grants or financial gifts.
+Private sector companies with expertise in information security are members of the security center.
+An annual membership fee from each member company is used to underwrite center operations, including management, outreach and program development.
+Additional funding is generated through registration fees for enrollment in programs.